Lebanese liquidity crisis: Consequences

 This liquidity crisis also created a barrier to everyone with accounts in Lebanese banks, as they are unable to access their deposits.
 Not only are they unable to access their deposits, but they are unable to withdraw any dollars directly.
 They can withdraw them in the national currency.
 These depositors needed to preserve the value of their savings, especially following press reports about restructuring of the banking sector.
 They therefore turned to buying real estate.
 For example, revenues from land sales of the major real estate developer, Solidere, soared from nearly $1.3 million to $234.5 million.
 Also, these depositors turned to buying shares in Solidere company, which lead to a rise of 500% in it between the start of the liquidity crisis and April 2021.
-Of seven million Lebanese, about 80% are below the poverty line, while an estimated 100,000 with "fresh money"—funds imported since the 17 October 2019 protests—are wealthy and use downtown Beirut restaurants and stores.
+Of the 7 million Lebanese, about 80% live below the poverty line, while an estimated 100,000 people are wealthy and can import "fresh money" into the country and afford to frequent downtown Beirut restaurants and stores.

 On 1 June 2021, the World Bank released a report which warned that the economic crisis in Lebanon would risk becoming one of the three most severe since the mid-19th century, if its "bankrupt economic system, which benefited a few for so long" were not reformed.
 On 11 August 2021, the Lebanon central bank ended fuel subsidies, announcing that they would instead offer "credit lines for fuel imports based on the market price for the Lebanese pound".
 The decision led to significant increases in fuel prices amid an economic crisis in the country, but the government was unable to alleviate shortages.
 Days later on 15 August 2021, in the 2021 Akkar explosion, 33 people were killed in a fuel explosion in the northern Akkar District, exacerbated by the widespread fuel shortages.
 On 9 October 2021, the country underwent a 24-hour full blackout as the two biggest electricity generators, Zahrani and Deir Ammar, ran out of fuel.
 Public utilities are only able to offer electricity for a few hours a day because they are unable to buy fuel to power central generators, leading to a massive increase in the number of people buying more expensive power from private generators.

 In December 2021, BBC News reported that the economic crisis has caused shortages in the import of vital medicines.
 Rising unemployment (reaching a peak of 13.27% in 2020), a depreciating local currency, skyrocketing inflation, and the removal of subsidies for medicines and fuel have made it harder for many people to meet their basic needs.

 In September 2022, Lebanese Association of Banks announced that the banks would close for three days after depositors, who in 2019 overnight found themselves locked out of their bank accounts and unable to access the majority of their own savings, stormed several branches, holding employees hostage and forcibly demanding to withdraw their savings.